Efficiently Vectorized MCMC on Modern Accelerators: Finite State Machines for MCMC

-{\bfseries The single while loop case.} The simplest case is a \verb|sample| method with a single while loop.
+{\bfseries The Single While Loop Case.} The simplest case is a \verb|sample| method with a single while loop.
 This covers (for example) elliptical slice sampling \citep{murray2010elliptical} and symmetric delayed rejection Metropolis-Hastings \citep{mira2001metropolis}.
 In this case, we break \verb|sample| down into three code blocks $B_1,B_2,B_3$ (one before the while loop, one for the body of the while loop, and one after the while loop) and the termination condition of the loop.
 This is shown on the LHS of \cref{fig:fsm}.
 Using these blocks, we define the FSM as $(\mc S, \mc Z, \delta, \mc B, \mc F)$, where (1) $\mathcal Z$ is the set of possible values for the local variables of \verb|sample| (e.g., the current sample $\x$, seed $r$, and proposal etc.), (2) $\mc S = \{S_1,S_2,S_3\}$ is a set of three functions ${\mathcal Z \to \mathcal Z}$, where for each $k \in \{1,2,3\}$, $S_k(z)$ runs $B_k$ on local variables $z$ and returns their updated value, (3) for each $k \in \{0,1\}$ and $z \in \mc Z$, the transition function $\delta(S_k,z)$ checks the while loop termination condition using $z$, and returns $S_2$ if False and $S_3$ if True, (4) $\mc B = S_1$ and, finally, (5) $\mc F = S_3$.
 The RHS of \cref{fig:fsm} illustrates the resulting FSM diagram.
-Note there is an edge ${S_k \to S_{\tilde k}}$ between states if and only if ${\delta(S_k,z)=S_{\tilde k}}$ for some $z$. \\
+Note there is an edge ${S_k \to S_{\tilde k}}$ between states if and only if ${\delta(S_k,z)=S_{\tilde k}}$ for some $z$.

-\textbf{Two sequential while loops.} We break down \texttt{sample} into two blocks: $B_1$ contains all the code up to the second while-loop. $B_2$ contains the remaining code.
-In this case, $B_1$ and $B_2$ are now single while-loop programs, and thus can both be represented by FSMs $F_1$ and $F_2$ using the above rule.
+\textbf{Two Sequential While Loops.} We break down \texttt{sample} into two blocks: $B_1$ contains all the code up to the second while loop. $B_2$ contains the remaining code.
+In this case, $B_1$ and $B_2$ are now single while loop programs, and thus can both be represented by FSMs $F_1$ and $F_2$ using the above rule.
 The FSM representation of \texttt{sample} can then be obtained by ``stitching together'' $F_1$ and $F_2$.
 The full construction process is in \cref{app:details}.
-The resulting FSM is provided for the case of the Slice Sampler (Figure \ref{fig:fsm_transition}, top-right panel), which contains two\footnote{We note that for 1D problems, the slice expansion loop can be broken into two loops---one for the upper bound of the interval, and one for the lower bound.} while loops---one for expanding the slice, and one for contracting the slice. \\
+The resulting FSM is provided for the case of the Slice Sampler (Figure \ref{fig:fsm_transition}, top-right panel), which contains two\footnote{For 1D problems, the slice expansion loop can be broken into two loops (for the upper and lower bound of the interval).} while loops: one for expanding the slice, and one for contracting the slice.